JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7900 days**.

-And here is a just a random fact -  **There was a post office on the Russian space station Mir.
-Visiting cosmonauts would use unique postal "markers" to stamp envelopes and other items as having flown aboard the Mir space station**.
+And here is a just a random fact -  **Ernest Vincent Wright wrote a fifty thousand-word novel, "Gadsby," without any word containing the letter "e."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)